mjordan/islandora_workbench/README.md

 * Whether the `host` you provided will accept the `username` and `password` you provided.
 * Whether your CSV file contains required columns headers.
 * Whether your CSV column headers correspond to existing Drupal field machine names.
+* Whether all Drupal fields that are configured to be required are present in the CSV file.
 * Whether the files named in the CSV file are present.
 * Whether each row contains the same number of columns as there are column headers.